induraj2020/A4--Construction-of-OLAP-cube-for-DEVECOR/README.md

   * Visualize the OLAP cube using QLIKSENSE

 ## Requirements
-1. Operational database for company
+1. Operational database for company,
-      i.
-The script for creating tables in the operational database ii.
-The script of my procedure that will generate the dataset. iii.
-And finally you give the privileges to the session 2 to read the contents of the created tables
+   * The script for creating tables in the operational database
+   * The script of my procedure that will generate the dataset.
+   * And finally you give the privileges to the session 2 to read the contents of the created tables

  2. Decisional database for the management of the company
-      i.
-The script for creating the tables of the decision database ii.
-The script of the procedure that will select to give them from the operational database to put them in the decision-making database (ETL).
+      * The script for creating the tables of the decision database
+      * The script of the procedure that will select to give them from the operational database to put them in the decision-making database (ETL).

 3. Expression of needs The sales manager wants:
-      i.
-To study the turnover and sales volume ii.
-By product and Family.
+      * To study the turnover and sales volume
+      * By product and Family.
-      iii.
-Per week, month and year.
+      * Per week, month and year.
-      iv.
-By department and region.
+      * By department and region.

 4. A procedure to generate
-      i.
-Supply chain analysis (Inventory, sales in a given time period)
+      * Supply chain analysis (Inventory, sales in a given time period)

 ## PLSQL code
   To See Full plsql code [click here](https://github.com/induraj2020/A4--OLAP-cube-PLSQL-supermarket-dataset-/blob/master/2019.12.28%20-%20PLSQL.pdf)